Latin American School of Medicine

 Latin American School of Medicine (ELAM) (Escuela Latinoamericana de Medicina) is an international public medical school operated by the Cuban government.
 It was established in 1999.

 ELAM has been described as possibly being the largest medical school in the world by enrollment, with approximately 19,550 students from 110 countries as reported in 2012.
 International students mainly come from Latin America and the Caribbean, as well as Africa and Asia.
 The school accepts students from the United States — annually, the program receives 150 applications on average, of which about 30 enroll, and 10 travel to Cuba.
 Tuition, room and board are free, and a small stipend is provided for students.

 Campuses

 The main campus of Cuba's ELAM is in western Havana in the Santa Fe district of the municipio of Playa, close to the village of Playa Baracoa.
-This 1.2 km² campus is built on the site of an old naval academy and overlooks the sea.
+This 1.2 km² campus is built on the site of an old naval academy.
 It consists of 28 buildings with 80 classrooms, 37 laboratories, five amphitheaters, dormitories, an infirmary, and other facilities.
 The campus facilities were designed to support approximately 3,500 students.
-Students beyond the second year of the medical program based at other medical schools around Cuba.
-In December 2006, approximately 3,300 students were reportedly housed on the campus.
-The US dorm is two stories, and students sleep on bunk beds in rooms of five to twenty if the rooms are filled to capacity.
-The diet in the cafeteria mainly consists of rice, beans, and bread, with the main course varying from ground soy, rice mixed with shredded chicken or pork referred to as "arroz con suerte", ham, liver, chicken or pork.
 The school provides all meals and housing.
 They also provide uniforms, monthly supplies, and a modest allowance each month.

 In 2005, it was announced that the Francophone Caribbean School of Medical Sciences in Santiago de Cuba — a second key campus — had been incorporated into ELAM.

-All US students continue years 3 to 6 at Salvador Allende Hospital in Havana, Cuba.